mtn/ostep-notes/sources/persistence.md

 the inside of a disk, queueing requests for tracks it's already passed until the next sweep.
 Other policies consider rotation time as well.

+#### Policy: Shortest Seek Time First (SSTF)

+SSTF completes requests from the IO queue that lie on the nearest track.
+One problem is we don't know the geometry of the disk exactly, but this can be generally approximated by picking jobs with the nearest block addresses.
+The bigger problem is that it can lead to _starvation_.
+Given an steady stream of jobs on the same track, we might never server ones that are further away.

+#### Policy: Elevator (SCAN, C-SCAN)

+To avoid starvation, we can _sweep_ from outer to inner tracks, thus queuing jobs that come in for the current track for our next sweep (rather than serving them immediately).

+A downside that persists, however, is that we don't take _rotation_ into account.
+This matters since rotation delays can be about as significant as seek delays, so we can take total positioning time into account (SPTF).

 ### Other questions

 There are a series of other potential things that we can consider:

+- The OS doesn't have full information, so it makes sense to do at least some scheduling on the disk if possible.
 - Multiple IO request can be merged into one, decreasing overhead
 - IO requests can be held rather than immediately sent do disk, allowing potentially better requests to come in